4 Student Loan Repayment Options — and How to Choose the Right One for You

 Different Student Loan Repayment Options

 The federal government also offers graduated and extended repayment plans for borrowers.
-A graduated repayment plan means that the payment starts smaller and grows over time, while the extended repayment plan stretches repayment over a period of up to 25 years and payments may be either fixed or graduated.
+With the Graduated Repayment Plan, payments start smaller and grow over time, while the Extended Repayment Plan stretches repayment over a period of up to 25 years and payments may be either fixed or graduated.

-Others may be eligible for special federal programs that can reduce the amount owed monthly based on financial circumstances, and in some cases, forgive balances if you meet certain requirements.
+Opting for the Standard Repayment Plan may work for you, but for some borrowers, it’s not the most cost-effective choice.
+These borrowers may be eligible for special federal programs that can reduce the amount they owe monthly based on financial circumstances, and in some cases, forgive balances if they meet certain requirements.

-Here’s an overview of repayment options that may help if you are choosing a repayment plan:
+Here’s an overview of some student loan repayment options that may help if you are choosing a repayment plan:

 1. Student Loan Consolidation